The links in these recipes are for products that I use and recommend.

-I first developed this recipe as a Rabbit Pot Pie filling, a popular (but extremely laborious) dish from the Winter Menu at the restaurant.
-First, a whole case of rabbit was slowly braised with aromatic vegetables.
-After these cooled, the meat was carefully pulled from the bone.
-Rabbits have ribs that are pure cartilage and easy to miss.
-It took great care to get all the meat and only the meat.
-Then the bones were roasted until browned and these browned carcasses were simmered in the braising liquid to make a rich stock.
-The stock was poured through a tea towel to strain.
-Now with the rabbit meat and the stock prepped, it was time to start the stew!
-By the time the stew was finished, we were all so spent that we just popped a piece of puff pastry on top and called it “pot pie”.
+I originally developed this recipe as a filling for rabbit pot pie, a popular (though labor-intensive) dish on the winter menu at the restaurant.
+The process began with braising an entire case of rabbit with aromatic vegetables.
+Once the meat had cooled, we carefully pulled it from the bones.
+Rabbit ribs are made of cartilage, which can be easy to miss, so great care was needed to ensure we only got the meat.
+The bones were then roasted until browned, and these roasted carcasses were simmered in the braising liquid to create a rich stock.
+After straining the stock through a tea towel, the stew came together.
+By the time it was finished, we were so worn out from the effort that we simply topped it with puff pastry, popped it in the oven and called it “pot pie.”

-Most home cooks don’t have rabbit on hand, and since rabbit tastes a lot like chicken (if I’m being honest here) I have adapted this to be a stand-alone chicken stew that is totally doable in your own kitchen.
+Since most home cooks don’t have rabbit on hand (and because rabbit tastes remarkably similar to chicken-if I’m being honest), I’ve adapted this recipe into a straightforward chicken stew that’s easy to prepare in your own kitchen.

 Variations

-If you would like to use this delicious stew for pot pie filling, simply cut the broth, cream, and dijon by about 25% and keep the amount of flour the same.
-Start with a little less salt and season to taste.
+To turn this stew into a pot pie filling, reduce the broth, cream, and Dijon mustard by about 25%, but keep the amount of flour the same.
+Start with a little less salt, then season to taste.

-- Use gourmet mushrooms like oyster, morel, trumpet, or beech mushrooms.
+- Try gourmet mushrooms like oyster, morel, trumpet, or beech mushrooms.

-- Add 1/2 cup frozen peas or frozen corn
+- Add 1/2 cup of frozen peas or corn.

-- Substitute cooked chicken for raw chicken (see note at end of recipe)
+- For a quicker option, use cooked chicken instead of raw chicken (see note at the end of the recipe).

-- Add leftover cooked vegetables like broccoli, cooked carrots, or potatoes (see note at end of recipe)
+- Add leftover cooked vegetables like broccoli, carrots, or potatoes (see note at the end of the recipe).

 - Prep Time: 10 minutes